top of page

 Key Notes

 • Digital SAT: All SATs in 2025 will be administered digitally.
-Ensure your device meets the requirements or request a loaner device well in advance.
+Ensure your device meets the requirements or request a loaner device well at least 30 days before your test day.

 • Score Release: Scores are typically released about two weeks after the test date.
 Plan accordingly, especially if you're applying for early decision or early action.